DjamgaMind: Audio Intelligence for the C-Suite (Energy, Healthcare, Finance)

 Discussion

-with aggregate functions in conjunction with joins.
+This problem tests more advanced SQL concepts such as subqueries and the use of GROUP BY with aggregate functions in conjunction with joins.
 It’s classified as a medium difficulty problem on LeetCode and helps in understanding how to manipulate and analyze data across multiple tables effectively.
 This type of query is very common in real-world scenarios where relational database management is required to generate reports or derive insights from the data.

 Example Problem: Department Top 2 Highest Salary